-- Foundations of Care: Working with Transgender and Gender Non-Conforming (TGNC) Patients
+- Foundations of Care: Working with Transgender and Gender Diverse (TGD) Patients

-Foundations of care for patients who identify as TGNC reviews gender identity basics, offering strategies to help patients feel comfortable healthcare settings.
-This course reviews transphobia in clinic settings and disparities in care experienced by TGNC people.
+Foundations of care for patients who identify as TGD reviews gender identity basics, offering strategies to help patients feel comfortable healthcare settings.
+This course reviews transphobia in clinic settings and disparities in care experienced by TGD people.

 - Gender Appropriate Language: Practical Skill Development